rampantdev/100-days-of-code/log.md

 #Python
 Spent time working through CookieJar tutorials.
 Learned how to capture cookies in the cookiejar() and evaluate how your request was redirected to its final destination.
 Used url lib.

+### Day 5: April 29, 2017 - URL encoding, HTTP methods, intro to SMTP/mime
+#Python
+Learned more about working with requests.
+Read through some documentation on sending mail with python.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)